-August 9, 2016Trucking: CDL Schools vs. Company Training
+August 9, 2016CDL Schools vs. Company Training

 The advantage of a CDL school is that you can get your training and then have your options open when you complete your training.
-Also, if at the end of your training you find that a trucking career is not for you, you will not have committed to an employer or signed a contract.
+Also, if you find that a trucking career is not for you at the end of your training, you will not have committed to an employer or signed a contract.

-The Matter of Tuition
+The Matter of Tuition for CDL School

 The age-old employment question of “How do I get experience when all the jobs require experience?” can be a tough one to answer when many trucking companies require one year of experience before they’ll hire you.

 If money is a problem for you—and after all, that’s why you’re looking to be trained for a job in the first place—company training might be the option you take.

-As opposed to completing your training through a CDL school, company training gives you the peace of mind that, after you successfully complete your training, you will be able to count on a job with the ones who trained you.
+As opposed to completing your training through a CDL school, company training gives you the peace of mind that, after you complete your training, you will be able to count on a job with the ones who trained you.

-Company sponsored training programs are generally much faster to complete than CDL schools.
+Company-sponsored training programs are generally much faster to complete than CDL schools.
 You will be able to get your training and be on the road earning money much faster than if you had trained in a private CDL school.